- 1 What is sequestration in Scotland?

 If you are a homeowner, your property may be at risk if there is enough equity available to repay some or all of your debts.
 As your assets will be entrusted to an Insolvency Practitioner, who will administer your sequestration to the benefit of your credits, it may be that your property will be sold to release funds.
 Although this will not affect those living in rented accommodation, they too may find that their homes are affected by bankruptcy and some tenancy agreements may enable landlords to evict tenants who are subject to sequestration.

-Can my car be seized as part of the sequestration process?
+Can my car be seized?

 If you own a car that is worth more than £3,000, or have no demonstrable need for a vehicle, your Trustee may decide that it must be sold to raise money for your creditors.
 Trustees do, however, generally recognise that many people need a vehicle to go about their ordinary lives and most importantly to get to work.
 You could be asked to sell your vehicle for a cheaper model and put the difference towards what you owe, but in many cases can keep a vehicle provided that it is not particularly valuable and that you genuinely need one.